Industrial-Shields/arduino-DHT/README.md

 1. Extract the zip file
 1. In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library

-## Requirements

-This library depends on [Adafruit Unified Sensor Library](https://github.com/adafruit/Adafruit_Sensor).
-To use this library the user must download the required library.

 ## Features

 - ### Inexpensive